 Adopting a firm policy against broad public welfare and unemployment incentives has to date benefitted an economy as open as Singapore.
-Although the US remains one of the largest economies in the world today, entrepreneurs are increasingly finding it more attractive to form a Singapore company, in part, because of Singapore’s transparent corporate framework, sophisticated infrastructure, pragmatic immigration policies as well as multicultural fabric; and in part, because of the structural unemployment issue riddling the US economy.
+Although the US remains one of the largest economies in the world today, entrepreneurs are increasingly finding it more attractive to form a Singapore company, in part, because of Singapore’s transparent corporate framework, sophisticated infrastructure, pragmatic immigration policies as well as multicultural fabric; and also due to the structural unemployment issue riddling the US economy.

-Unemployment benefits provide a form of social safety net to the retrenched; however it also reduces the incentive to work.
+Unemployment benefits provide a form of social safety net to the retrenched.
+However it also reduces the incentive to work.
 Why would anybody want to work when the government is providing for their needs right at home?
 On the other hand, Singapore has emphasized benefits specifically for special needs groups such as the elderly, families that are in need and the disabled.
-Even then, the labor movement has for time, pushed for the reemployment of the elderly and hiring of the disabled, which came to fruition, this year, backed by government support.
+Even then, the labor movement has for time, pushed for the reemployment of the elderly and hiring of the disabled.
+This endeavor came to fruition this year, backed by government support.

-In Singapore, financial assistance is offered on governmental and non-governmental levels; but it is simply providing temporary assistance for the less fortunate; such as, those who have a disability, have suffered the death of the sole breadwinner or in case of an unexpected emergency that hinders them from working temporarily.
+In Singapore, financial assistance is offered on governmental and non-governmental levels.
+However, it is simply providing temporary assistance for the less fortunate, such as those who have a disability, have suffered the death of the sole breadwinner or have experienced unexpected emergency that hinders them from working temporarily.
 This strategy awards the grants to those who are most deserving, but at the same time, also drives capable people to apply and hone their skills at the workplace.